KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Problem Formulation

+We assume that, conditioned on $\fl{z}$, the model response $y$ for any input $\fl{x}$ is a noisy evaluation of an unknown function $h$ from a function class $\mathcal{H}$, i.e., $y = h(\fl{x}) + \eta$, where $\eta$ is zero-mean sub-Gaussian noise.
+Although LLM outputs are token sequences, we treat $y$ as a scalar task-relevant signal extracted from the output --- for classification tasks, $y$ is the likelihood of the correct label given $\fl{x}$.
+This scalar regression view is standard in the ICL theory literature \citep{xie2021explanation,garg2022can}, and the noise term absorbs stochasticity from sampling, prompt-order effects, and tokenizer-level variability.
+The function $h$ is defined with respect to the test query $\fl{z}$, and the selected subset $\ca{S}$ of $r$ examples is used to train the model to predict $\fl{z}$.

-In the above framework, the ICL problem reduces to the following question: \textit{For a given test query $\mathbf{z}$, which subset of examples $\mathcal{S}$ of size at most $k$ from $\mathcal{X}$ should we select so that a least squares estimator fitted on $\mathcal{S}$ minimizes the expected error for the prediction on $\mathbf{z}$?} Mathematically, given a test query $\mathbf{z}$, we aim to solve the optimization problem:
+We focus on ICL tasks with single-valued outputs, such as classification and regression.
+In these settings, the ICL problem reduces to: \emph{for a given test query $\fl{z}$, which subset $\ca{S}$ of size at most $r$ from $\mathcal{X}$ should we select so that a predictor $\widehat{h}_{\ca{S}} \in \mathcal{H}$ fitted on $\ca{S}$ minimizes the expected error at $\fl{z}$?} Formally,